liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ### Enabling Remote Live staging

 When you enable Remote Live staging, the remote site becomes the live environment and the current site becomes the staging environment.
-Therefore, before a site administrator can enable Remote Live staging for a site, the remote Liferay server must first be added to the current Liferay server's list of allowed servers.
+The remote (live) Liferay server and the local (staging) Liferay server should be completely separate systems.
+They should not, for example, share the same the database.
+When Remote Live staging is enabled, all the necessary information is transferred over the network connecting the two servers.
+Before a site administrator can enable Remote Live staging for a site, the remote Liferay server must first be added to the current Liferay server's list of allowed servers.
 The current Liferay server must also be added to the remote Liferay server's list of allowed servers.
 You can make these configurations in your Liferay servers' `portal-ext.properties` files.
-Your first step should be to add the following lines to your current Liferay server's `portal-ext.properties` file:
+Your first step should be to add the following lines to your current Liferay server's `portal-ext.properties`
+file:

     tunnel.servlet.hosts.allowed=127.0.0.1,SERVER_IP,[Remote server IP address]
     axis.servlet.hosts.allowed=127.0.0.1,SERVER_IP,192.168.0.16,[Remote server IP address]